Helena Mentis demonstrates tools that she uses in her HCI lab. Photo by Marlayna Demond ’11 for UMBC.

 Interactive Robotics and Language Lab

-IRAL is a research laboratory in the CSEE department led by Cynthia Matuszek.
-It studies robotics and natural language processing to combine the fields: developing robots that everyday people can talk to, telling them to do tasks or about the world around them.
-This approach to learning to understand language in the physical space that people and robots occupy is called grounded language acquisition.
-Its goal is to build robots that can perform tasks in noisy, real-world environments instead of being pre-emptively programmed to handle a fixed set of predetermined tasks.
+IRAL is led by Cynthia Matuszek.
+It studies robotics and natural language processing to develop robots that everyday people can talk to, telling them to do tasks or about the world around them.
+This grounded language acquisition approach supports the goal of building robots that can perform tasks in noisy, real-world environments instead of being preemptively programmed to handle a fixed set of predetermined tasks.

 Knowledge, Analytics, Cognitive, and Cloud Computing lab